NikolaVekic/30-days-of-javascript/README.md

 A collection of 30 small JavaScript projects created to practice DOM manipulation, APIs, animations, UI interactions, and full-stack development.

-## What Changed

-- Refocused the challenge into a collection of 30 completed projects.
-- Removed the previous Git history and rebuilt it with one commit per project.
-- Named each project commit after the app it introduces.

 ## Projects

 - **Day 01 - [Cards](./Day%2001%20-%20Cards/)** - Expandable image cards with smooth transitions.